 They named her wrong.
 Humans always get names wrong.

 ‘What would you have named me?’
-She asks.

 They left my blood-stained water and fourteen years passed before I saw her again.
-She had grown to reject her name, as I knew she would, and she called herself Nim.
+She had rejected her name, as I knew she would, and she called herself Nim.
 She came with a blanket, a basket, and a boy.
-I stirred from my sleep, intrigued by the girl with walnut-brown curls and the laughter that the wind carried across the loch.
+I stirred from my sleep, intrigued by the girl with walnut-brown curls and laughter that the wind carried across the loch.
 She shied away from the sun, huddling into the shadows of the trees and turning her face away from the white-hot light.
 She gazed at the water; trailing ardent eyes from the glittering teal of my shallows to my dark sapphire depths.
 Had I been human, I might have blushed.

 I knew who she was the moment her skin connected with the water.
 She still had swamps for eyes, murky green flecked with brown-